babangsund/babangsund.com/src/blog/relay_experimental.md

 It's important to know that unlike `useQuery`, `fetchQuery` does *NOT* retain query data, meaning that it is not guaranteed that the fetched data will remain in the Relay store after the request has been completed.

+To clarify, `fetchQuery` from `relay-experimental` is just like `fetchQuery` from `relay-runtime`, with the addition of de-duplicating requests and returning an observable which can be cancelled or converted to a promise.

 ### RelayEnvironmentProvider

 Before we can use any hooks, Relay requires access to the `Environment` via a built-in context provider.